JEschete/EE627/README.md

-# EE627A --- Data Acquisition and Processing I: Big Data
+# EE627A - Data Acquisition and Processing I: Big Data

-**Semester:** Spring 2026
-**Student:** Jude Eschete

----

-## Course Overview
+Graduate machine learning and data processing coursework completed at Stevens Institute of Technology during Spring 2026.

-EE627A covers foundational and applied topics in large-scale data acquisition and processing, including time series analysis, ensemble methods, recommender systems, logistic regression, and feature selection.
-Coursework centers on Python-based implementations evaluated against real-world datasets.
+This repository contains lecture notes, reports, and project work spanning time series analysis, ensemble methods, recommender systems, logistic regression, and feature selection.
+The work is centered on Python-based implementations and quantitative evaluation against real-world datasets.

+## Repository Scope

+- Lecture summaries and supporting course material organized by week
+- Homework and project submissions with technical writeups and supporting code
+- Applied modeling work in forecasting, classification, recommendation, and feature selection

+## Notable Work

+- Time series modeling with autoregressive and ARIMA methods
+- Yahoo Music recommender system project with iterative model tuning and evaluation
+- Logistic regression and feature selection exercises on real datasets
+- Ensemble-based modeling and data analysis workflows documented in LaTeX reports

 ---